Term Sheet 101: The Proprietary and Inventions Agreement - Tips to Know

 - Cover anything and everything; don’t get picky.
 A good PI&I clause is all-inclusive, not selective.
 You want to make sure an agreement has the ability to anticipate and protect all trade secrets, non-disclosure agreements, joint development agreements, R&D yet to happen, licensing, proprietary notes and ideas, intellectual asset training and especially new prototypes yet to be patented, copyrighted or trademarked.

 - Define the partner players early.
 Some of the best collaborations occur between companies who make their inventor employees partners in the inventions and new ideas that the startup creates.
 There is no stealing of the idea; it’s a partnership sharing of the success.
 A sheet term that recognizes this long-term benefit removes the ambiguity early, resolving what can end up being a very nasty legal mess with the inventor-employee, company, and investor.

 The number one reason proprietary information and trade secrets end up getting lost in the scuffle of a startup, or tangled in legalities is due to a lack of clarity from the beginning and no sign of the inventions agreement in the term sheet.
 The term sheets can do an amazing job and avoiding these problems very early on, from existing assets to new ones yet to come.
-But a venture capital agreement has to be designed to provide this future planning with careful crafting.
-It doesn’t happen by default or accident.
-And an investor needs to insist on this kind of clause if it's not present or obvious.
-Sometimes how VC works can very well be the investor thinking about what is needed for long-term survival of the company before the company founder does.
+A venture capital agreement has to be designed to provide this future planning with careful crafting.
+It doesn’t happen by default or accident and an investor needs to insist on this kind of clause if it's not present or obvious.
+Sometimes how a VC works can very well be the investor thinking about what is needed for long-term survival of the company before the company founder does.
 This is one of those cases.